WenshuaiJiangCorn/sl-experiment-wj/README.md

 ## Versioning

-We use [semantic versioning](https://semver.org/) for this project.
+This project uses [semantic versioning](https://semver.org/).
 For the versions available, see the [tags on this repository](https://github.com/Sun-Lab-NBB/sl-experiment/tags).

 ---